 This design increases overall efficiency, delivers colder, cleaner air.
 What you see here at the left is a galvanized steel, high quality adjustable roof jack this is less likely to leak water and does not allow room below the unit for pigeons to make nests.

 One important benefit of this type of installation is the ability for the installer to visually inspect the mating of the unit to the jack when the crane lowers it onto the roof.
-ZERO duct leakage can be insured with this type of installation.
+ZERO duct leakage is now possible with this type of installation if done correctly.

 Other valley HVAC companies that do offer a down draft configuration opt for a less expensive steel stand combined with a duct drop as seen here.
 This is not as efficient as our full down draft jack, is a haven for pigeons and more prone to water leaks.